oleganza/CoreBitcoin/GLOSSARY.md

 ### ECDSA

 Stands for *Elliptic Curve Digital Signature Algorithm*.
-Used to verify transaction ownership when making a transfer of Bitcoins.
+Used to verify transaction ownership when making a transfer of bitcoins.
 See *Signature*.

 ### Elliptic Curve Arithmetic